matfish2/craft-optimum/README.md

 Uncaught ReferenceError: gtag is not defined
 ```

-While there is no issue with ignoring this for development, for the sake of completion, and to see what arguments are being sent to GA, you may want to add a fake `gtag` function in your `<head>` section:
+While there is no issue with ignoring this for development, for the sake of completion, and to see what arguments are being sent to GA, you may want to add a dummy `gtag` function in your `<head>` section:
 ```twig
 {% if (getenv('CRAFT_ENVIRONMENT') is same as ('dev')) %}
   <script>